SamSpo1/microgpt-sketch/README.md

 pip install matplotlib
 ```

-You don't even need this if you don't want the PNG figures: Just comment out the relevant parts.

 ## Changes from Karpathy's microgpt

 This implementation of microgpt is taken directly from microgpt (https://gist.github.com/karpathy/8627fe009c40f57531cb18360106ce95), with three changes: the code is refactored and updated to handle higher-order forward-mode automatic differentiation with polynomial ring computations, `eps_adam` is inside of the `sqrt` and increased from 1e-8 to 1e-3, and we use GELU instead of ReLU gates.